 DNA (deoxyribonucleic acid) of a person's cells.

-Genetic testing can identify abnormal
+Genetic testing can identify changes in

-genes, or analyze the number, arrangement, and
+genes or can analyze the number, arrangement, and

 characteristics of the

 chromosomes.
 Testing may be performed on samples of

 blood, semen, urine, saliva, stool, body tissues, bone, or hair.

 You inherit half of your genetic information from your mother and the